TrevorJamesLeslie/budget_planner_PP3/README.md

 This project was a great experience.
 Finding the flow felt absolutely amazing, I knew what I was doing and things were working... until they werent.
-A massive heelp was taking a break as often coming back with a fresh mind was the solution.
+A massive help was taking a break.
+Often coming back with a fresh mind was the solution.
 Use of chat gpt was really helpful to find quick answers and expalnation, it saved a lot of research work and found that it explained well once the right prompt was given.
 As I was progressing through the project I found myslef expanding the content as, since it was made with myslef in mind,I I knew exactly what I needed. the biggest challenge was understanding the logic behind it, there was plenty of lightbulb moments with huge excitment and love for language efficiency.
 A lot of time was spend making things work , changing one thing and then everything seemed to fall apart (happened mostly during late night/early mornings, which only highlights the importance of a good break).
 I truly feel proud of this project as I know I will be actually using it.<br>
 **Advice I would give myslef if I had started again**:
 - 1. Take breaks
-- 2. Plan the flow to the detail before starting to code (I had done chart and spreadsheets but left it unfinished due to time, but I should have spend more time planning)
+- 2. Plan the flow to the detail before starting to code (I had done chart and spreadsheets but left it unfinished due to time, but I should have spend more time planning).

 ### Acknowledgements